MonkeyJacky/h350-test/README.md

 # The H350-test Tool #

 Use for H350 board testing.
-This can work only on h350 board, I'll change it work on PC later.
+It can work on H350 board and ubuntu OS now (other OS haven't tested).

 ## To prepare? ##